Jan Ingenhousz: Work with photosynthesis

-In the 1770s Ingenhousz became interested in gaseous exchanges of plants.
-He did this after meeting the scientist Joseph Priestley (1733–1804) at his house in Birstall, West Yorkshire, on 23 May 1771.
-Priestley had found out that plants make and absorb gases.
-Ingenhousz' travelling party in northern England included Benjamin Franklin.
+In the 1770s, Ingenhousz first became interested in the gaseous exchanges of plants after meeting the scientist Joseph Priestley (1733–1804) at his house in Birstall, West Yorkshire, on 23 May 1771.
+Although Priestley previously observed that plants make and absorb gases, he had failed to comprehend the critical role of sunlight, and his inconclusive experiments yielded inconsistent results.
+Ingenhousz's travelling party in northern England included Benjamin Franklin.
 They then stayed at the rectory in Thornhill, West Yorkshire with the polymath and botanist Rev. John Michell.

-In 1779, Ingenhousz discovered that, in the presence of light, plants give off bubbles from their green parts while, in the shade, the bubbles eventually stop.
-He identified the gas as oxygen.
-He also discovered that, in the dark, plants give off carbon dioxide.
-He realised as well that the amount of oxygen given off in the light is more than the amount of carbon dioxide given off in the dark.
-This demonstrated that some of the mass of plants comes from the air, and not only the water and nutrients in the soil.
+In 1779, Ingenhousz conducted months-long exhaustive and methodical experimentation at a rented country house in Southall Green, and his research revealed that in the presence of sunlight, plants submerged in water give off bubbles from their green parts while, in the shade, the bubbles eventually stop.
+He identified the gas bubbles he observed as oxygen.
+And, in his own words, with regard to plants in air chambers (taken from the 300-plus page book he wrote summarizing his findings), “All plants possess a power of correcting, in a few hours, foul air unfit for respiration; but only in clear day light, or in the sun shine.”
+He also discovered that in the dark, plants give off carbon dioxide.
+He realised as well that the amount of oxygen given off in the light is more than the amount of carbon dioxide given off in the dark; this realization thus implied that some of the mass of plants comes from the air—not only from water and nutrients in the soil—an observation he continued to explore in future work.

 Other work

 In addition to his work in the Netherlands and Vienna, Ingenhousz spent time in France, England, Scotland, and Switzerland, among other places.
 He carried out research in electricity, heat conduction, and chemistry, and was in close and frequent correspondence with both Benjamin Franklin and Henry Cavendish.
-In 1785, he described the irregular movement of coal dust on the surface of alcohol and therefore has a claim as discoverer of what came to be known as Brownian motion.
 Ingenhousz was elected a Fellow of the Royal Society of London in 1769 and a member of the American Philosophical Society in 1786.

 In 1799, Ingenhousz died at Bowood House, near Calne in Wiltshire, and was buried in the churchyard of St Mary the Virgin, Calne.
 His wife died the following year.